Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 ## Style guide

+### Code

+1. Put every module, composite type (including constructor methods) and function into a file on its own, with the file name matching that of the object.
+Create a folder for every module.

+1. Only use Unicode in strings and docstrings.

 ### Documentation

-1. Write docstrings for modules, types and methods.
+1. Write a docstring for every module, type and method.

-1. Always show the full signature of the object at the top of the documentation, with a four-space indent so that it is printed as Julia code.
-Enclose optional arguments without a default value in brackets (i.e. `f(x, y = 1)` but `f(x[, y])`).
-Replace keyword arguments with a `<keyword arguments>` placeholder in the signature (i.e. `f(x; <keyword arguments>)`) and give the complete lists in the `# Arguments` section.
+1. Always show the exact full signature of the object at the top of the documentation, within a Julia code block.

-1. Include a single one-line sentence describing what the function does or what the object represents after the simplified signature block.
-Use the imperative form when documenting functions.
+1. Include a single sentence describing what the function does or what the object represents after the signature block.
+Use the imperative form when documenting methods.
 If needed, provide more details in a second paragraph, after a blank line.

-1. Do not repeat yourself.
+1. List all arguments with descriptions (but without types and default values) under an `# Arguments` header, with one `-` bullet for each argument.

-1. List keyword arguments under an `# Arguments` header, with one `-` bullet for each argument.
-Include the types and default values (in Julia syntax).
+1. If a method returns something other than `nothing`, list all returned objects with descriptions under a `# Returns` header, with one `-` bullet for each returned object.
+Include the types (in Julia syntax).

-1. Provide hints to related functions in a `See also` paragraph.
+1. Provide links to related functions under a `See also` header, with one `-` bullet for each function.

 1. Use single backticks to identify code and double backticks to identify equations.
 Use Unicode characters rather than LaTeX escape sequences.